Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Country: France

-This is one of the most bonkers and bloody horror movies you will ever watch.
-It’s part of the New French Extremity and it didn’t hold back on the gore or disturbing moments.
-This relentless and bleak film focuses on a pregnant woman named Sarah (Alysson Paradis), who is under attack in her own home by a mysterious woman (Beatrice Dalle) who wants her unborn baby.
+Inside is one of the most bonkers and bloody horror movies you will ever watch.
+As part of the New French Extremity, it doesn’t hold back on the gore or disturbing moments.
+This relentless and bleak film focuses on Sarah (Alysson Paradis), a pregnant woman under attack in her own home by a mysterious woman (Béatrice Dalle) who wants her unborn baby.
 The performances and (somewhat) realistic portrayal of violence will stick with you long after the movie is over.
 It’s a film that any horror fan who can stomach extreme gore should watch at least once.

 Frontier(s) (2007)